Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 If you are uncomfortable with having a photo as part of your profile, please upload an image of something relating to your work instead.

 Can I sign up without having a public profile?Toggle

 Yes.
 If you would like to be a member of the network and receive all the notifications but do not want a public profile please let us know as part of your cover letter or by emailing email@example.com when you sign up.

 Dimensions and size of photos – my photo won’t upload …Toggle

 If you’re struggling to upload a profile photo, please check that it fits our minimum dimensions: width 400px / height: 600px and our maximum file size is 1mb.
-If you need to resize or reduce the file size, we would recommend you look at free websites such as bulk resize or pixlr.
+If you need to resize or reduce the file size, we would recommend you look at free websites such as bulk resize photos or pixlr.

 3) Using the Genesis Network

 How do I contact other people on the network?Toggle

 If you are a member of the network, other members who are happy to be contacted directly via email will have a contact button appear on their profile page.
 You are also able to start conversations about topics through the network forum.